 Bonding – You Are the Source of All Good Things

-With a new puppy, you might feel pressured to begin formal training right away.
+With a new puppy, you might feel pressured to begin formal training immediately.
 But while we're huge proponents of early learning, the primary focus in the first few weeks of your puppy should be building a mutual bond.

-One of the first things to teach your puppy from an early age is that you are reliable, safe, and the source of tons of good things.
+One of the first things to teach your puppy from an early age is that you are reliable, safe, and the source of many good things.

-- Find age-appropriate activities for younger children, such as helping pour food in the dog's bowl, or delivering them a treat by hand
+- Find age-appropriate activities for younger children, such as helping pour food into the dog's bowl or delivering them a treat by hand.

 - Reward the things your puppy does right – you can use a combination of food and verbal praise for this!